Approach

 Introduce LPG-fueled ships

-• A very large gas carrier (VLGC), which is mainly fueled by LPG and capable of carrying LPG or ammonia, with a view to transporting ammonia in the future (planned delivery in 2023)
+• A very large gas carrier (VLGC), which is mainly fueled by LPG and capable of carrying LPG or ammonia, with a view to transporting ammonia was delivered in 2023

 Photograph provided by Kawasaki Heavy Industries,Ltd.